EyasuTeshome/shifttracker/becoming-a-remote-professional/create-the-first-draft-of-a-professional-looking-github-profile-page.md

 **Apply what you've learned**

-1. Pin six of your most complex, attractive projects, ensuring that your pinned projects showcase a breadth of technologies.
+1. Pin at least one complex, attractive project.
+If you have worked on several projects already, it is a good idea to pin them also.
+Try to showcase the breadth of technologies that you master.
-2. Write detailed, thorough descriptions for each project, including a brief summary of the project, the technologies you used to build it, and 1-2 major features.
+3. Write detailed, thorough descriptions for each project, including a brief summary of the project, the technologies you used to build it, and 1-2 major features.
-3. Ask your peers to star your repos.
+4. Ask your peers to star your repos.
-4. If needed, use the tutorial in the link above to change the tagged language of the GitHub project.
+5. If needed, use the tutorial in the link above to change the tagged language of the GitHub project.

 ## Showcase your commitment with your Activity chart